KismetKrystle/UrbanAgri---Vana/README.md

 **Join the Urban Farming Revolution:** Become part of the UrbanAgri DAO to collaborate on global urban sustainability projects, fund public goods, and promote data-driven urban agriculture as a solution for food security and urban resilience.

-**Why UrbanAgri_Curve?**
+**Why UrbanAgri_DAO?**
 With increasing urbanization and the need for sustainable city planning, data-driven urban agriculture is a vital solution—but it often lacks coordinated efforts and accessible data.
-UrbanAgri_Curve bridges these gaps, providing a platform for collaborative learning, rewards for meaningful contributions, and a thriving ecosystem to support your urban farming initiatives.
+UrbanAgri_DAO bridges these gaps, providing a platform for collaborative learning, rewards for meaningful contributions, and a thriving ecosystem to support your urban farming initiatives.

 **Call to Action:**
 Shape the future of your city, your impact, and urban sustainability.
-Join UrbanAgri_Curve, explore our data marketplace, master urban agricultural practices, and be part of a global movement to build more resilient and sustainable urban environments.
+Join UrbanAgri DAO, explore our data marketplace, master urban agricultural practices, and be part of a global movement to build more resilient and sustainable urban environments.

-UrbanAgri_Curve: Cultivating Smart Cities, One Data Point at a Time. 🏙️🌱
+UrbanAgri DAO: Cultivating Smart Cities, One Data Point at a Time. 🏙️🌱

 ## Contract Deployment via Hardhat
 Prepare the project for deployment: